How virtual clothes could help solve the fashion waste problem - ExBulletin

 How virtual clothes could help solve the fashion waste problem

 Lablaco was founded in 2016 by Lorenzo Albrighi and Eliana Kuo.
-Both had a background in luxury fashion, but sought to improve industry benchmarks for sustainability and promote circular fashion, the practice of designing and producing garments in ways that reduce waste.
+Both had a background in luxury fashion, but sought to improve industry benchmarks for sustainability and promote circular fashion, the practice of designing and producing garments in a way that reduces waste.

 The pair launched the Circular Fashion Summit in 2019 and Lablaco worked with retailer H&M to introduce a blockchain-based clothing rental service in 2021.

 Pushing fashion into digital spaces helps generate data that is vital in efforts to move into circular fashion, they argue.
-With the Lablacos model, physical and digital items remain paired even after sale, so if a physical item is resold, the digital equivalent is transferred to the new owner’s digital wallet.
-The transparency of blockchain technology means that the new owner can be assured of its authenticity and the item creator can track their post-sales journey.
+With Lablaco’s model, physical and digital items remain paired even after sale, so if a physical item is resold, the digital equivalent is transferred to the new owner’s digital wallet.
+The transparency of blockchain technology means that the new owner can be assured of its authenticity and the creator of the item can follow their post-sales journey.

 The textile and fashion industry creates approximately 92 million tons of waste per year, and digital fashion could play a role in reducing this figure.